How To Cook Grass-Fed Steaks The Right Way

 Cooking a nice grass-fed steak to medium rare or medium will retain the benefits of grass-fed steak in terms of nutrient content and flavor!

-If you are new to cooking and eating authentic grass-fed steaks, It is best to use a medium heat setting when cooking genuine 100% grass-fed steaks to avoid overcooking them.
-Using too much heat may actually cause your grass-fed steaks to lose more moisture, ultimately diminishing their flavor and juicines.
+If you are new to cooking and eating authentic grass-fed steaks, It is best to do an initial sear on high heat then drop to a medium low heat setting when cooking genuine 100% grass-fed steaks to avoid overcooking them.

 7. Not cooking steaks to an Internal temperature.